Reeve Music Manuscript Discovered in Old House

-On May 27, The Cutchogue-New Suffolk Historical Council held its second annual Family History Day.
+On May 27, The Cutchogue-New Suffolk Historical Council & Museums held its second annual Family History Day.
 The reenactors of the 3rd NY Regiment mustered their troops just north of the Old House on the Village Green.
 Between drills, the costumed soldiers relaxed in the Old House parlor, adding ambiance for touring guests.
 Later in the day, one of the reenactors approached me and said, “I am interested in historical musical books and manuscripts.
 I think you have a very old and rare one on the table in the old house.”
 I was somewhat familiar with it.
 It was being stored in the Bible box on the accounting table.
 Someone had removed it, and it was just lying on the table.
 Unfortunately, I didn’t get this person’s name, and he didn’t have a card.

 I then enlisted the help of Mariella Ostroski, the librarian in the history section of the Cutchogue Library.
 After scanning every page and sending me the files, she stored the manuscript in an acid-free box and placed it in a climate-controlled environment.
 And then we started to research.